 Are you a small-boat enthusiast?
 Are you Feelin' Groovy?
 If so, you'll want to trailer your beloved boat(s) to Rockland for the 2018 Small-Boat Love-In, a gathering of boats under 22 feet in length, power, sail, and human-powered.
 You can meet other owners, see new boat models on display, show off your boat to show attendees, and learn restoration techniques — there will be ongoing exhibits all weekend.

 It's easy!
-Just load your beloved boat (of any vintage) on its trailer, bring it to Rockland, and exhibit it for the weekend at the show.
+Registration will open in the spring of 2018.
+Then load your beloved boat (of any vintage) on its trailer, bring it to Rockland, and exhibit it for the weekend at the show.
 In return, you'll receive four FREE weekend passes plus a subscription to Maine Boats, Homes & Harbors magazine.
 Sponsored by Hewes & Company and USHarbors.com.

 For more information, contact: firstname.lastname@example.org or call 800-565-4951.
 Can’t make it to the show?
 Send your favorite story about your boat (with photos) to email@example.com.
 We'll use it in our social media outreach, and give kudos to the best tales we receive.